paritytech/polkadot/roadmap/implementers-guide/src/node/collators/collation-generation.md

   - Contains collator's authentication key, collator function, and parachain ID.

-## With Async Backing

-### Protocol

-- This will be more complicated as block production isn't bound to importing a relay chain block anymore.

-- Parachains will build new blocks in fixed time frames as standalone chains are doing this, e.g. every 6 seconds.

-- To support this we will need to separate the logic that determines when to build a block, from the logic that determines on which relay chain block to build.

-### When to build

-- For determining on when to build a new block we can reuse the slots logic from Substrate.
-- We will let it run with the requested slot duration of the Parachain.
-- Then we will implement a custom `SlotWorker`.
-  - Every time this slot worker is triggered we will need to trigger some logic to determine the next relay chain block to build on top of.
-  - It will return the relay chain block in which context the block should be built on, and the parachain block to build on top of.

-### On which relay block to build

-- This logic should be generic and should support sync / async backing.
-- For **synchronous backing** we will check the best relay chain block to check if the core of our parachain is free.
-  - The parachain slot should be calculated based on the timestamp and this should be calculated using `relay_chain_slot * slot_duration`.
-- For **asynchronous backing** we will be more free to choose the block to build on, as we can also build on older relay chain blocks as well.
-  - We will probably need some kind of runtime api for the Parachain to check if we want to build on a given relay chain block.
-  - So, for example to reject building too many parachain blocks on the same relay chain block.
-  - The parachain slot should be calculated based on the timestamp and this should be calculating using `relay_chain_slot * slot_duration + parachain_slot_duration * unincluded_segment_len`.

 ## Glossary

 - *Slot:* Time is divided into discrete slots.
 Each validator in the validator